isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-lawn-grubs/index.md

 layout: post
 ---

-Beneath the lush, green surface of your [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/), an unseen threat might be silently undermining its health: lawn grubs.
+Beneath the lush, green surface of your [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/),an unseen threat might be silently undermining its health: lawn grubs.
 These C-shaped, white larvae are the immature stage of various beetles, including Japanese beetles, May/June beetles, and chafers, and they have an insatiable appetite for the roots of your turfgrass.

 A severe grub infestation can quickly transform a vibrant lawn into a patchy, brown, and spongy expanse that peels back like a rug, leaving homeowners scratching their heads and reaching for solutions.